 What, no beer?
 It's true-- Epsilon Theta is a socially dry house.
 This means that we don't serve alcohol at our parties... nor do we have a beer fridge.

-Hutch; this room holds 2-3 peopleMost of the house's personal rooms can be found here on the second floor.
-Every member of the house is assigned a personal room, complete with a desk, dresser, wardrobe, and high speed internet connection.
-Most of the rooms are either doubles or triples in capacity, but a few singles and quads can also exist, depending on how many people are living at the house.
+Hutch; this room holds 2 peopleMost of the house's personal rooms can be found here on the second floor.
+Every member of the house has a personal room, complete with a desk, dresser, wardrobe, and high speed internet connection.
+Most of the rooms are either doubles or triples in capacity, but there are some singles too.

 Every room has its own unique shape and configuration.
 Some are long and narrow, others are big and sociable.
 Often, the name of the room will reflect its shape or geographical location in the house.
 Big Back is usually the most social room, as it is quite large and located at the back of the house immediately atop the staircase.

 Of course, the character of each room is defined by those living in it.
 Everyone has an opportunity to request rooms with their best friends or to try out living with new roommates every semester.

 The DormitoryYou probably noticed that the personal rooms did not have beds in them.
 Instead, we have all the beds arranged neatly in the attic.
 This sleeping arrangement is another holdover from our days as a naval fraternity.
 Everyone living here chooses a bed.
 We've got a one-body-per-bed rule, and we take care to keep this room quiet and dark.

 We often get questions about this room.
 We find, however, that this arrangement has many advantages over having separate bedrooms.
 It is kept dark and quiet at all hours because it's only used for sleeping.
 One can go up to the dorm to take a nap in the middle of the day or turn in early the night before a big test without being disturbed by roommates making noise or trying to study.